Page title SEO aspects to rank you higher in SERPs

 Is Page Title SEO Still Important?

 Yes!
 Page title SEO is still important in 2015.
 If anyone tells you otherwise, they don’t know what they’re talking about.
 While it’s certainly not the be all and end all when it comes to how your website ranks in the search engine, the title of your page plays a major role in how you rank and how you appear in the SERPs (Search Engine Result Pages).
-Below, we have some information on why we think this often forgotten aspect of SEO will be vital for years to come.
+Below, we have some information on why we think this often forgotten aspect of digital marketing boise that will be vital for years to come.
 By the time you’re done reading, you should have a very good idea of how to write headlines for all the pages on your website.

 Benefits of Good Page Title SEO